gluster/glusterfs-specs/under_review/Kerberos.md

 Kerberized Samba- or NFS-clients should be able to connect to a filesystem service (Same or NFS-Ganesha), and get authenticated by their User Principal Name at the Gluster processes.
-GSSAPI supports this through constraint delegation.
+GSSAPI supports this through constraint delegation (the "S4U2Proxy protocol").
 Not all Kerberos Domain Controllers support this feature, but Active Directory and FreeIPA do.

 There is a difficulty where a filesystem service (like NFS-Ganesha or Samba) receive connections from a non-Kerberos client, but do need to communicate